-Graduating students must report to the Genetti Hotel and Convention Center, 200 West Fourth Street, Williamsport, (just east of the Community Arts Center), one hour prior to the start of their ceremony.
-Friday graduates report to the Garden Terrace Room at 2 p.m.
-Saturday graduates report to the first-floor ballroom -- 9 a.m. for morning graduates, and 12:30 p.m. for afternoon graduates..
+Graduating students must report to the Genetti Hotel and Convention Center, 200 West Fourth Street, Williamsport, (just east of the Community Arts Center) one hour prior to the start of their graduation ceremony.
+Friday graduates should report at 2 p.m.; Saturday morning graduates should report at 9 a.m.; and Saturday afternoon graduates should report at 12:30 p.m.

-All guests attending the Commencement ceremonies will be required to present a ticket upon entering the Community Arts Center.
-A ticket does not include an assigned seat*; it only guarantees a seat within the auditorium.
-For the best choice of seating, guests should arrive at least a half-hour before the ceremony.
-The number of tickets available to each graduate will be based upon the number of graduates participating in the ceremony.
+All guests attending the ceremony will be required to present a ticket upon entering the Community Arts Center.
+A ticket does not designate an assigned seat; it only guarantees a seat within the auditorium.
+For the best choice of seating, guests should arrive at least 30 minutes prior to the ceremony start time.

 *No reserved seating is available, except for guests who have special needs (see below).